 On completion of this course, the student will be able to:

-- Describe how computer programmes can be used to carry out simple data selection, data processing and data comparison work
+- Describe how computer programmes to carry out simple data selection, data processing and data comparison work.

-- Interpret and summarise the function of Python code
+- Interpret and summarise the function of JAVA code

-- Compose simple command line programs in Python
+- Compose simple command line programs in the JAVA language

 |Graduate Attributes and Skills